 Bio and Credentials

-DR. SARI LOCKER, M.S., M.A., Ph.D., is a sexologist, sex educator, relationship educator, author, television personality, advice columnist, guest lecturer, and she teaches adolescent psychology and child development at Columbia University.
+DR. SARI LOCKER, M.S., M.A., Ph.D., is a sexologist, sex educator, relationship educator, author, television personality, advice columnist, and guest lecturer.
+She teaches "Psychology of Human Sexuality" and "Psychology of Adolescence" at Columbia University, Teachers College.

 She holds: a Bachelor of Science in educational psychology from Cornell University, a Master of Science in Human Sexuality Education from the University of Pennsylvania, a Master of Arts and a Ph.D. in developmental psychology from Columbia University.